 I am South African and it seems to be a lot more difficult to get into the country on a tourist visa and then leave after 3 months and return.
 If there are any South Africans that have taught in Turkey please send me some advice.
 Thanks!

 Turkey is great place, depending on where you live.
 No one tells you the truth.
-SOME turkish people are nice, SOME are hospitable but more harrass you.
+SOME Turkish people are nice, SOME are hospitable but more harass you.
 They do not understand the concept of personal space, nor do they grasp the concept of manners or what it is to be rude.
 Starring is their favorite!
 No matter what you wear or how much skin you show or even if you stand in complete silence they will stare at you like you are a piece of fresh meat!
 In every city too, not just the small ones.
 They are extremely rude and are pushy.
 Some of country is nice, other parts are polluted and crowded, cities filled with factories on top of factories on top of factories.
 No one tries to speak with foreigners because they do not care.

 I don’t want to complain about Turkey or the education system so I won’t.
 I have to agree with much of what the other contributors have reported.
 The best place to be is Istanbul.
 Avoid any other region or city.
 The best of everything is there.
 I’m presently in the Gaziantep region and it was a HUGE mistake.
 As soon as I can get another job in Istanbul I will pay the price to ship my household back there.
 A few words of advice – if you are a certified teacher do not teach in language schools where cheating teachers is a perfected art.
 Work for private high schools teaching kids where the benefits and salary are way better and you are guaranteed to be paid.
 Get your work visa in the Turkish consulate in your home country BEFORE you leave and have your contract in English!
 Good luck, behave sensibly to keep out of trouble and you should enjoy your stay in Turkey.